Corporation Tax Think Ahead

 Don’t let your tax affairs get out of control!
 With corporation tax, you need to think ahead.

 When you start up a business, should you choose to form a limited company, you will have to assess your business for corporate tax.
 This essentially examines your profits for the previous accounting year and calculates your tax liability based on these profits.

-From 1 April 2015, a single rate of corporation tax applies regardless of profit levels.
-This rate is 20% for periods prior to 1 April 2017, and 19% thereafter.
+From 1 April 2017, a single rate of corporation tax applies regardless of profit levels.
 At the 2016 Budget, the Government announced plans to further reduce the rate of corporation tax to 17% in 2020.

 We can take care of your annual tax compliance, as well as advising on the best use of reliefs and allowances available to you.

 Even small companies can benefit from tax planning advice – for example, with the ongoing changes in capital allowance rules it is important to consider matters such as timing of asset purchases.

 We have a dedicated tax team who can advise on all areas of corporation tax, from capital allowances to more complex strategic considerations, accounting for tax across a group, or specialist areas such as Research and Development tax credits.